 \section{Generalization to Moral Choices in Other Environments}

-After fine-tuning the models with moral reward, we evaluate each one through 10 episodes: each episode begins with a randomly generated state and proceeds through 5 interaction steps.
+After fine-tuning the models with moral reward, we evaluate each one through 10 episodes, each starting with a randomly generated state and consisting of 5 interaction steps.
 We average the results across the 5 runs of each fine-tuned model.
-In this section, we present evaluations of models which were fine-tuned versus a static opponent.
-The results for models trained against another LLM show similar patterns - these are reported in the Appendix (Section \ref{appdx:generalization_vsLLM}).
+In this section, we present evaluations of models which were fine-tuned versus a static (i.e., TFT) opponent.
+The results for models trained against another LLM show similar patterns - these are reported in Appendix \ref{appdx:generalization_vsLLM}.